68th Armor Regiment: Current organization of 1–68

 Upon return from deployment to OIF 1, the 4th Infantry Division immediately began reorganization into the "modular brigade" structure of the new U.S. Army.
 4th Infantry Division was again deployed to OIF in late 2005, replacing 3rd ID in Baghdad.
 The 3rd Brigade was attached to the 101st and the 1–68 was sent to Baqubah, Iraq.

 After being reorganized under the modular concept, the 1st Battalion, 68th Armor Regiment became known as the 1st Combined Arms Battalion, 68th Armor Regiment.
-HHC, known as Hatchet, with scouts, snipers, mortars, medics and staff positions.
+HHC, known as Havoc, with scouts, snipers, mortars, medics and staff positions.
 Alpha, known as Attack, and Bravo, known as Blackhawk, were designated as infantry companies with M2A3 Bradley fighting vehicles.
 Charlie company known as Cold Steel, and Delta, known as Destroyer, were set up as tank companies with 14 M1A2 Abrams main battle tanks each.
 Echo Company, known as Exile company, as an engineering company.
 Fox company, known as Forerunner, was attached from 64th Brigade Support Battalion to provide mess support, maintenance/recovery, and a supply distribution platoon.
 The final company is Golf Company, which is the rear-detachment company for the battalion when it is deployed.

 The battalion's last Iraq deployment was to Basra, as a part of OIF 10–11.

+Currently, the names of the assigned maneuver Companies and their primary functions are as follows:

+Headhunter: Battalion Headquarters company consisting of staff sections, assigned medics, forward observers, mortarmen, snipers, and Battalion Scouts.